dleovl/Bootstrap/README.md

 Check out [issue #2](https://github.com/roothide/Bootstrap/issues/2) for the technical answer.
 This issue should have been fixed as of 1.1.0, but if it persists, make an issue on the `roothide/Bootstrap` repository.
 As of 1.1.0, notifications are programmatically fixed.

 ### How do I uninstall the Bootstrap?
-If you're uninstalling because of any bugs, let us know in the [GitHub issues](https://github.com/roothide/Bootstrap/issues).
-This will revert any SpringBoard injection tools.
+If you're uninstalling because of any bugs, let us know on [GitHub issues](https://github.com/roothide/Bootstrap/issues).
+Uninstalling will remove all files in `jbroot`, even those that assist with SpringBoard injection.

-You may want to backup your sources and tweaks.
+If you're just reinstalling, you may want to backup your sources and tweaks.
 You can do this in Sileo by clicking the share button in the top-left corner of both the Sources and Installed tabs.
 You can copy and paste this list into your Notes app for safe-keeping.

+Here's how to perform a safe uninstall:
 1. Disable EVERYTHING in App List.
+This is important, as to not break injected applications.
 2. `(Optional, *please read in its entirety*)` If you're forever leaving the Bootstrap, open the roothide application (`com.roothide.manager` in Sileo if it isn't installed, must be bootstrapped), click varClean from the bottom tabs, press 'Select All', and press 'Clean'.
 This will remove ALL jailbreak related files from `/var`. **You may experience issues with jailbreak detection in the future if you do not remove these files.
 Unfortunately, this may also remove files utilized by other TrollStore applications.
-Ensure not to remove these if you want to continue using them where they were left off.**
+Ensure not to remove those files specifically if you want to continue using them where they were left off.**
 4. Reboot your phone.
-5. Open Bootstrap and press uninstall.
+5. Open Bootstrap settings and press uninstall.

 Thank you for staying with us.